bluedrop-learning-networks/eslint-config-bluedrop/README.md

 1. Ensure you have installed the dependencies from General Setup
 1. `npm install --save-dev eslint-plugin-jest`
+1. Add `"extends": ["bluedrop", "bluedrop/config/jest"]` to your ESLint config file

+### eslint-config-bluedrop/config/jsdoc

+An extension of `eslint-config-bluedrop` that adds support for JSDoc.

+1. Ensure you have installed the dependencies from General Setup
+1. `npm install --save-dev eslint-plugin-jsdoc`
-1. Add `"extends": ["bluedrop", bluedrop/config/jest"]` to your ESLint config file
+1. Add `"extends": ["bluedrop", "bluedrop/config/jsdoc"]` to your ESLint config file

 ### eslint-config-bluedrop/config/mocha